swcarpentry/DEPRECATED-boot-camps/shell/ReadmeSolns.md

 ***Solution***

-This exercise starts after a learners have already created a file named `all_data` as follows:
+This exercise starts after learners have already created a file named `all_data` as follows:

 ```